 The Ojai Film Festival is an intimate festival within easy reach of the film industry power center of Los Angeles.
 It has built a reputation for presenting world-class independent films to a savvy, sophisticated audience.

-Screenplays must be original, or adaptations of material to which the writer holds the film rights.
+Screenplays must be original, or adaptations of material to which the writer holds the film rights or material in public domain.

 Feature screenplays only; must run between 70 and 120 pages and conform to industry-standard formatting.